 Moving abroad can be extremely exciting but it can also be a daunting prospect.
 There is so much to think about and organise, both at home and abroad, in order to make your move possible – from packing, to arranging transport, to sorting new accommodation and planning for your new job or course of study.
-To help you prioritise tasks and to make sure you don’t miss anything important, Send My Bag has put together a list of ten top tips for moving abroad.
+To help you prioritise tasks and to make sure you don’t miss anything important, Send My Bag has put together this moving abroad checklist.

 1.Finalise your travel itinerary